Watch this short video where David explains about Juvenile Detention Hearing:

 - There is a hold from another jurisdiction

 - The best interest of the juvenile or the public requires his protection

 - It is required that the juvenile be held pending the filing of a specific complaint in adult court

-If you or a loved one have more questions about Juvenile Detention Hearings in Arizona, contact the Law Offices of David Michael Cantor and speak to an attorney today.
+If you or a loved one have more questions about Juvenile Detention Hearings in Arizona, contact the DM Cantor and speak to an attorney today.